 I do not count calories, I fill a pantry with staples in order to cook and bake from scratch.
 I store #10 cans of freeze-dried fruits, vegetables, meats, dairy products, and a few #10 cans of dehydrated foods.
 I store cans and packages of beans, rice, quinoa and so much more.

 I highly recommend you keep your gas tanks 3/4 to nearly full at all times.
 Please keep your car, truck, or other vehicles maintained properly.

 Please purchase an emergency radio with a crank or with batteries or some way to recharge it.
 We need to know what’s going on in the world.
 If you know someone who has a ham radio they may be your new best friend.

-Please make sure you turn your cell phones off at least once a week so when it is turned back on it will locate any new cell towers located new your current location.
-Keep those phones charged according to your manufacturer instructions.
+Please make sure you turn your cell phones off at least once a week so that when it is turned back on it will locate any new cell towers located new your current location.
+Keep those phones charged according to your manufacturer’s instructions.
 If you can afford a solar phone charger that would be awesome.

-Yard lights are affordable, you can charge them during the day and bring them in your home when needed.
+Yard lights are affordable, you can charge them during the day and bring them to your home when needed.
 If you choose battery-operated flashlights, please stash appropriate batteries to use with them as a backup.
 I prefer a solar-powered flashlight and several lanterns that can be recharged without batteries.

 First Aid Kit